adions025/Tiles_for_classification/README.md

 ## Preprocessing of dataset images
 usage:

 In the dataset folder, we find the files to prepare our set images.
-We find different files:

 - **damageTiles.py:**  Tiles the image and for each tile, it will calculate if there is an annotation inside, it makes use of the functions of "min of the maxes"and "max of the min",